meta-craft/auth0-mailchimp-export/README.md

 --secret MAILCHIMP_LIST_NAME="YOUR_MAILCHIMP_LIST_NAME"
 ```

-Then, in separate terminal, just `curl 0.0.0.0:3000` to execute.
+Then, in a separate terminal, just `curl 0.0.0.0:3000` to execute.

-Note: The client and client grant creating will be automatically when deploying though [Auth0 Extensions](https://manage.auth0.com/#/extensions).
+Note: The client and client grant will be created automatically when deploying through [Auth0 Extensions](https://manage.auth0.com/#/extensions).

 Note: For more information about how to get `your_tenant_profile`, click [here](https://manage.auth0.com/#/account/webtasks).